 The natural ECM in living tissue is a complex network of protein and carbohydrate polymers which allows cell-cell and cell-matrix interactions and helps cells to survive, differentiate and migrate (1).
 Hydrogels can be thought of as 3D networks of crosslinked polymers.
 They have interconnected pores which enable hydration and the transport of nutrients and gases, which are essential aspects of a cell’s microenvironment.
 When hydrated, hydrogels are soft and rubbery, resembling the properties of living tissue.

 2. A paradigm shift from 2D to 3D is happening

-When cells are put onto coated flat surfaces to adhere and spread, it is not representative of an in vivo cell micro-environment.
+When cells are put onto coated flat surfaces to adhere and spread, it is not representative of an in vivo cell microenvironment.
 Cells growing in a standard 2D culture consume large amounts of growth media and produce a lot of waste leaving other cells prone to a damaged environment.
-Consequently, results from 2D cell culture experiments can have poor predictability of in vivo behavior.
+Consequently, results from 2D cell culture experiments can have poor predictability of in vivo behaviour.
 This has led to wasting large amounts of money in pharmaceutical and biotechnology industries, as a result of failed drug development.